testarnyttnamn/testnamemaster/docs/source/example.rst

         # 'packages_path': Cobaya's protected key of the input dictionary.
         # This is the variable you need to update
         # if you are running Cobaya with cobaya_modules (option (2) above).
-        # If you are using the conda likelihood environment or option (1),
+        # If you are using the conda CLOE environment or option (1),
         # please, comment the line below
         #
         'packages_path': modules_path,